Birth Control Pills Advantages and Disadvantages

 - Does not affect future fertility.
 Using the pills will not affect a woman’s future fertility, although it may take two to three months longer to get pregnant than if a woman did not take pills.

 - Easy to use.
 Does not interrupt foreplay or sexual intercourse.

 - Safe for many women.
-Research for over 40 years has proven
+Research for over 40 years has proven long term safety.